Angraecum sesquipedale: Description

+Vegetative characteristics

-Angraecum sesquipedale is a monocot with monopodial growth and can grow to a height of 1 m.
+Angraecum sesquipedale is a monopodial orchid and can grow to a height of 1 m.
 Its growth habit is rather similar to species in the genus Aerides.
 The leaves are dark green with a bit of a grayish tone and leathery with a bilobed tip.
 They are usually around 20–40 cm long and 6–8 cm wide.
 The roots are dark gray, thick, and emerge from the orchid's stem.
 There tend to be few roots and they attach to the bark of the trees quite strongly.
 Each of the succulent roots can extend along the trunk of the tree for several meters.